 #9 Eat, Pray, Love

-The protagonist, Elizabeth Gilbert, seemed to have it all: a successful career, a loving husband, and a close-knit group of friends.
+The protagonist, Elizabeth Gilbert, seemed to have a successful career, a loving husband, and a close-knit group of friends.

 So, she leaves everything behind and takes a one-year trip to Italy, India, and Indonesia using the last of the money she had left.

-It’s a great movie and a wonderful lesson on how to find happiness when it feels like the world is crumbling down around us and everything is wrong.
+It’s a great movie and a wonderful lesson on finding happiness when it feels like the world is crumbling down around us and everything is wrong.

 #10 Seven Pounds

 It involves some lying and identity theft, but at the heart of it is the death of 6 people and one man’s guilt.

 It is a story of redemption, the interconnectedness we share as humans, and the power of a single life.

 Which film about ‘new beginnings’ will you watch first?

-You can’t go wrong with any of these movies, in my opinion.
-Each one offers a seemingly insurmountable obstacle until the characters overcome them and start fresh.
+Each offers a seemingly insurmountable obstacle until the characters overcome it and start fresh.

 Some are true stories, while others are works of fiction, but they all will have you looking at your life a little differently.

 One of my favorite new beginnings quotes is actually a line from a Rob Thomas song: “Every new beginning is some other beginnings end.”

 We don’t know where life will take us or what will happen next, but we know we can choose our response to it.